 1. Keep Personal Data Privacy a High Priority

-At a time when people are being more protective over their data than ever, it’s wise as a Guide to keep the sharing of personal information to a minimum.
-We securely store Group Member data such as name, email and year of birth.
-Before you share any member information among your group such as phone numbers or birthdays, make sure you have received permission from your Group Members to do so!
+At a time when people are more protective over their data than ever, it’s sensible as a Guide to keep the sharing of personal information to a minimum.
+We store Group Member data securely, such as name, email and year of birth.
+Before you circulate any member information - phone numbers or birthdays, for example - please ensure you have received individual permission to do so!

 2. Share Gathering Details Privately

-We’ve made it easy to share the details of time and venue for Group Gatherings in the App.
-It’s wise to use this feature rather than posting it online or in other places.
-This protects you as a Guide and Group Member from any unwanted guests turning up unannounced.
-This is critical when it comes to meeting in your own home.
+We’ve made it straightforward to share the details of time and venue for Group Gatherings in the App.
+It’s wise to use this feature, rather than posting it online or in other places, because it protects you and your group from any unwanted guests turning up unannounced.
+This is particularly critical when it comes to meeting in your own home.

 4. Make Use of the Online Training

-Our hope is that guiding your WordGo Group is a relatively simple process.
-Many of us have had some experience in leading or being part of a small group Bible study.
-It is good to be prepared and consider best practices when it comes to guiding.
-We strongly recommend you take time to watch, listen to or read the 5 training videos and we’ve created specifically for you.
+Our desire for you is that guiding your WordGo Group will be a relatively simple process.
+Many of us have had some experience in leading or being part of a small group Bible study, but it is good to be well-prepared and consider best practices when it comes to guiding.
+We strongly recommend that you take time to watch, listen to or read the five training videos that we’ve created specifically for you.

 5. Ensure the Safety of Yourself and Others

 As you plan when and where to meet, consider the safety of your Group Members and anyone who attends your Group Gatherings.
-Always postpone your WordGo gathering If only one other person can make it; meaning there will be less than 3 people in the group including you, this helps avoid any unnecessary risks of being alone with someone.
+Always postpone your WordGo Gathering If only one other person can make it; meaning there will be less than three people in the group, including you.
+This precaution helps to avoid any unnecessary risks of being alone with someone.

-We recommend that children of Group Members DO NOT attend as this creates an increased risk for you as the Guide.
-Please communicate clearly with your Group Members that any children attending are the sole responsibility of their parent or guardian and must be supervised by them at all times throughout the gathering.
+We recommend that children of Group Members DO NOT attend Gatherings, as this poses an increased risk for you as the Guide.
+Please communicate clearly with your Group Members that any children attending the Gathering are the sole responsibility of their parent or guardian, and must be supervised by them at all times.

 6. Use the Suggested Gathering Program

-We have provided you with a suggested gathering program that lasts for 1 hour.
-That gives you time to carry out catch up time, group discussion and prayer.
-It may be at times beneficial for your group to spend a shorter or longer time together.
-Be sympathetic to the needs of others and let people know they are free to leave at anytime.
+We have provided you with a suggested Gathering program, which lasts for one hour.
+That gives you time to carry out catch-up time, discussion and prayer.
+It may, at times, be beneficial for your group to spend a shorter or longer period together.
+Be sympathetic to the needs of others, and let people know they are free to leave at any time.

 8. Involve Others as You Guide

 We all have unique gifting and abilities.
-In your WordGo Group there may be others who can assist you in various aspects of guiding the group.
+In your WordGo Group there may be others who can assist you in various aspects of guiding.
 Providing support for hospitality and making people feel welcome can be made easier through sharing the responsibility with others.
-Perhaps their is another person in your group who could assist in guiding the discussion or prayer time?
-Why not reach out to them and share the WordGo Guide training with them and get them involved.
+Perhaps there is another Group Member who could assist in guiding the discussion or prayer time?
+Why not reach out to them, share the WordGo Guide training with them, and get them involved.

 9. Get in Touch if You Need Help

 There may be times when specific challenges come up as you guide your group.
-If you are stuck please get in touch with us.
-We’ve provided a knowledge base that will hopefully cover some of the frequent questions but if that doesn’t cover it just get in touch (you can always contact firstname.lastname@example.org) and one of the WordGo Team will get back to you as soon as possible.
+If you feel stuck, please get in touch with us.
+We’ve provided a knowledge base that will hopefully cover some of the more frequent questions, but if that doesn’t cover it just get in touch.
+You can always contact email@example.com, and one of the WordGo Team will get back to you as soon as possible.

 10. Share Significant Issues or Complaints Immediately

-If something serious happens in your group and you think we should know, please do not hesitate to reach out to us.
+If something serious happens in your group and you think we should know about it, please do not hesitate to reach out to us.
 Let your Group Members know that they can also contact us through the support site if they need help.
-We can’t promise to provide for every need but hope we can point you and your members in the right direction.
+We can’t promise to provide for every need, but we will try to point you in the right direction.
 It is your obligation to let us know of any serious complaints immediately.